rafalcode/petercooklifeinpieces/ep9_drummers.md

 **LK:** Yes.
 I can imagine.

 **SA:** I mean, for example, we've been so busy collecting all the relevant information.
-It was only in March, I think, far, far too late, that we predicted that, war was inevitable.
-When?
+It was only in March this year, I think, far far too late, that we predicted that war was inevitable.

+**LK:** When?

-1914, I think it was.
+**SA:** 1914, I think it was.
 We're dreadfully behind at the moment.
 Dreadfully behind with all this paperwork.
 But, a lot of us are popping into the office over the weekend to try and, try and catch up.
 We're doing our best.

 **LK:** Was it professor Hillary who first introduced you to the aphids?